World Plants Logo

 Leaf Description

 Rounded scale-like leaves, that are situated in an opposite arrangement on the stem and are sessile.
 They have an ovate shape, with an apiculate apex, cuneate base, and the margin is entire.
-Mature leaves are green to yellow-green in colour and are estimated to be 0.3 cm long, and 0.1 cm wide (Jablonski, 2011).
+Mature leaves are green to yellow-green in colour and are estimated to be 0.3 cm long, and 0.1 cm wide.
 The leaves are smooth, lustrous, and have no visible venation.
 Young foliage ranges from grey-orange to yellow-green in colour.

 Flower Description